holidaydes/archie_game/README.md

 # archie_game
 <h2>Platform game, using libGDX and box2D</h2>

 This project is for studying libGDX and box2D.
 It is a desktop version of the game.
-It is a basic platform game with simple rpg elements and dumb AI.<br>
+It is a basic platform game with simple rpg elements and dumb AI.<br />
-This game include five levels which are created in Tiled map creator.<br>
+This game include five levels which are created in Tiled map creator.<br />
 <p><strong>Requirements: Java 8</strong></p>
 Some cheat codes:<br>
 <ul>